What Is Email Marketing for Artists?

 No buyer follows the exact steps from awareness to interest, desire, and purchase.
 Use the similarities to identify stages.
 In simplicity, they break into before, during, and after the transaction stages.
 It's your job to determine the steps and match your messages to them.

 Email marketing with automation allows you to do this automatically.
 This article from Beacon, Creating Content for Each Milestone in Your Customer's Journey, is recommended reading.
-You should see a popup for this free download 10 Questions to Ask When Setting up Your Customer's Journey.
+You should see a popup for this free download 10 Questions to Ask When Setting Up Your Customer's Journey.

 Choose Success